-Parent information evenings are held regularly for parents of the prospective Reception group.
-The purpose of this meeting is to welcome all our families to school, to disseminate important information, to encourage discussion and to emphasize the vital importance of home-school cooperation and mutual support.
+Parent meetings and presentations are used to disseminate important information, to encourage discussion and to emphasize the vital importance of home-school cooperation and mutual support.
 This marks the beginning of the home-school partnership, which we regard as high priority for the benefit of all our children.